Skip to content

 1. Navigate to the Player Apps tab.

-2. Select the desired app to be edited and click on the Edit icon next to the app.
+2. Select the app you want to edit and click the Edit icon next to it.

-3. Here, users will be prompted the same app's edit component as when adding a new app.
+3. The system opens the same edit component used when creating a new app.

 Delete a Player App